LuisFX/Yobo/README.md

 Yup.
 Just clone the repo, delete trademarked `/src/Yobo.Client/public/img/logo.png`, rename "Mindful Yoga" to something else like "My Amazing Yoga Kickass Booking" (it's currently in [3 files](https://github.com/Dzoukr/Yobo/search?q=mindful) anyway, so no brainer here :-)) and we're all ok.

+Here are the following steps to get the application configured and running:

 ## Run a docker container with sqlserver:

 (from https://hub.docker.com/_/microsoft-mssql-server)